-To the extent we are successful in developing pepinemab, we believe we would compete with products that utilize a different mechanism of action, particularly with respect to HD because to date there are no marketed preventative therapeutic treatments for HD.
+To the extent we are successful in developing pepinemab, we believe we would compete with products that utilize a different mechanism of action, particularly with respect to AD because to date there are no widely available preventative therapeutic treatments for AD.
+Our strategy of targeting neuroinflammation in the brain with an antibody that blocks inflammatory activation of astrocytes differs from strategies that specifically target amyloid or tau including recent approvals of Aduhelm® or aducanumab in 2021 and Leqembi ® or lecanemab in January 2023, as well as others under development by Eli Lilly, Roche, Biogen, among others.
+To the extent we are successful in developing pepinemab, we believe we would compete with products that utilize a different mechanism of action in HD because to date there are no marketed preventative therapeutic treatments for HD.
 Our strategy of targeting neuroinflammation in the brain with an antibody that blocks inflammatory activation of astrocytes differs from genetic strategies that specifically target the Huntington mutation, such as antisense oligonucleotide-based gene therapies under development by Roche and WAVE Life Sciences, among others, and adeno-associated virus-based gene therapies under development by uniQure and Voyager Therapeutics, among others.
-We believe that pepinemab has potentially broader applicability to other neurodegenerative diseases, such as AD, than these other approaches.
+We believe that pepinemab has potentially broader applicability to other neurodegenerative diseases, such as HD and Progressive MS, than these other approaches.
 Given that pepinemab has been well-tolerated in clinical trials to date and has not evidenced concerning toxicity as a single agent, there may also be opportunities for combination therapy with agents based on a different mechanism of action.